smart-care/eslint-config-smartcare/README.md

 yarn add --dev eslint-config-smartcare
 ```

-Then create a file named `.eslintrc` with the following contents in the root folder of your project:
+Then create a file named `.eslintrc.js` with the following contents in the root folder of your project:

 ```js
 {